-In addition, under Edsall's command and following a pattern he started at the University of Connecticut, the football program's Athletic Progress Rate (APR) moved significantly upward after a five year decline.
-The football team's APR, which measures eligibility and retention, increased its multi-year score from 922 (2009-2010) to 937and its single year score from 905 to 948.
-The football team’s cumulative GPA has risen each semester since Edsall took over the program.
+In addition, under Edsall's command the football program's Athletic Progress Rate (APR) has reached all-time highs.
+The football team's APR, which measures eligibility and retention, increased its multi-year score from 922 (2009-2010) to 950 (2012-2013) and its single-year score from 905 to 977.
+Both of which are program bests since the APR's inception in 2003.

 Prior to coming to College Park, Edsall, a native of nearby Glen Rock, Pa, spent twelve seasons coaching the University of Connecticut Huskies where he took the program from FCS (formerly I-AA) to five bowl games, including a BCS bowl.
 The 2010 Big East Coach of the Year led the Huskies to a 33-19 record over his last four seasons there, including two bowl victories and his leadership resulted in UConn being the first program ever to go from FBS newcomer to BCS bowl participant in just seven seasons.